Join the CACE LinkedIn Group!

 The certificate is designed for those already working in the profession rather than for those entering it.
 Contact the CACE office if you are unsure of whether or not you qualify.

-Canadian Society for Training and Development (CSTD) recognizes the UVic CACE program
+The Institute for Performance and Learning recognizes the UVic CACE program

-CSTD, Canada's leading association of workplace learning professionals, sets the standards for training and development in Canada.
-CSTD recognizes that the University of Victoria's CACE program upholds the competency categories for the training and development industry outlined in CSTD's Competencies for Training and Development Professionals.
+The Institute for Performance and Learning, Canada's leading association of workplace learning professionals, sets the standards for training and development in Canada. the Institute recognizes that the University of Victoria's CACE program upholds the competency categories for the training and development industry outlined in the Institute's Competencies for Training and Development Professionals.

-Students enrolled in the UVic CACE program are eligible for student membership with CSTD, and UVic CACE graduates are given a credit of one year towards the work experience requirement of the Certified Training and Development Professional (CTDP) designation.
+Students enrolled in the UVic CACE program are eligible for student membership with the Institute, and UVic CACE graduates are given a credit of one year towards the work experience requirement of the Certified Training and Development Professional (CTDP) designation.

 Certificate in Adult and Continuing Education (CACE) graduates will be able to utilize effective methods and techniques to plan, conduct and evaluate adult education programs.
 They'll be able to promote life-long learning through the integration of knowledge of adult learning theory, issues, concepts and ideas into their professional practice.